UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 CenterPoint delivery rates typically change twice a year, in March and September, to recover costs from storm damage, grid maintenance, and technology upgrades.

-You might notice your delivery charges creep up or drop down at certain times of the year.
+Many homeowners find themselves asking why did CenterPoint delivery charges increase right as the weather starts to cool down.
 The utility evaluates and updates these fees biannually on March 1 and September 1.
-These adjustments are carefully reviewed and finalized as PUCT approved TDU rates by the Public Utility Commission of Texas.
+These adjustments are finalized as PUCT approved TDU rates by the Public Utility Commission of Texas, and they reflect the massive, ongoing costs of maintaining a reliable energy grid.

 • HVAC Maintenance: Your air conditioner is the biggest energy draw in your home.
 Changing your air filters every one to three months ensures the system runs efficiently.
 Installing a smart thermostat can also help you easily reduce cooling loads when you leave the house.